What is glaucoma?

 Importance of glaucoma awareness

-According to the CDC, approximately 3 million people have glaucoma in the United States.
-But it’s possible that nearly half the people with glaucoma don’t realize they have it.
+Approximately 4.22 million people have glaucoma in the United States while about 76 million people globally have the condition.
+But it’s possible that nearly half the people with glaucoma in the U.S. don’t realize they have it.
 This is because there are no noticeable symptoms in the beginning stages.
-Fortunately, your eye doctor can detect glaucoma early during a routine comprehensive eye exam.
+Fortunately, your eye doctor may detect glaucoma early during a comprehensive eye exam.

 Risk factors